pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 Consider the hypothetical scenario below as an extremely rough approximation.

+TODO_IN_THIS_PR: Turn this into a table.

-Network state and parameters:
+Network parameters:

+- Session duration: `1` hour

+Network state:

 - Median Proof Size: `1,000` bytes
 - Number of services: `10,000`
 - Number of applications: `100,000`
 - Number of suppliers: `100,000`
 - Number of suppliers per session: `10`
-- Session duration: `1` hour
 - Number of Proofs per session: `1`

 Conservative (simple) scenario: